awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

     kubernetes.io/ingress.class: alb
 ```

+The ALB Ingress controller supports the following traffic modes:
++ **Instance** – Registers nodes within your cluster as targets for the ALB\.
+Traffic reaching the ALB is routed to `NodePort` for your service and then proxied to your pods\.
+This is the default traffic mode\.
+You can also explicitly specify it with the `alb.ingress.kubernetes.io/target-type: instance` annotation\.
+**Note**
-Your Kubernetes service can be of the following types:
+Your Kubernetes service must specify the `NodePort` type to use this traffic mode\.
-+ NodePort
-+ ClusterIP \(with the `alb.ingress.kubernetes.io/target-type: ip` annotation to put the service into IP mode\)
-+ LoadBalancer \(this creates two load balancers; one for the service, and one for the ingress\)
++ **IP** – Registers pods as targets for the ALB\.
+Traffic reaching the ALB is directly routed to pods for your service\.
+You must specify the `alb.ingress.kubernetes.io/target-type: ip` annotation to use this traffic mode\.
+This mode must be used for clusters with a Fargate profile\.

 For other available annotations supported by the ALB Ingress Controller, see [Ingress annotations](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/ingress/annotation/)\.

-This topic show you how to configure the ALB Ingress Controller to work with your Amazon EKS cluster\.
+This topic shows you how to configure the ALB Ingress Controller to work with your Amazon EKS cluster\.

 **To deploy the ALB Ingress Controller to an Amazon EKS cluster**